 By default, Steam downloads are put on hold when you play Steam games.
 This is helpful if you’re playing online games that require a lot of bandwidth, but if you’re playing a single-player game, then what’s the harm in letting downloads continue?

-You can do this one of two ways: you can enable background downloads for all games, then disable them for specific games, or vice versa.
+You can do this one of two ways: enable background downloads for all games, then disable them for specific games, or vice versa.
 Most of the games I play are single-player, so I’m happy to have background downloads enabled, then disable them specifically for online games.

 To do this, in Steam click Steam at the top-left corner, “Settings -> Downloads” and tick the “Allow downloads during gameplay” box.

-Next, right-click a game that you don’t want background downloads enabled for, click “Properties -> Updates” and select “Never allow background downloads” under the “Background downloads” heading.
+Next, right-click a game you don’t want background downloads enabled for, click “Properties -> Updates” and select “Never allow background downloads” under the “Background downloads” heading.

 Change Steam Bandwidth and Download Region